getsentry/spotlight/.changeset/spotty-emus-allow.md

 '@spotlightjs/overlay': minor
 ---

-- #738: Fixed color while hovering spans.
 - #731: Search Bar sticky and fixed overflow across the overlay.

-- Added 2 sections(Tree and Context) in Trace detail page
+- Made Resizer a generic component and extended in SpanResizer.
-- Removed Tracce Context page.